HathorNetwork/hathor-wallet/README.md

 `npm start` and it will start running in the browser in http://localhost:3000

-### To Run in electron

-Before running using electron you have to execute `./node_modules/.bin/electron-builder install-app-deps`.

-Then `npm run electron`

 ### To Build

 `npm run build` and it will create a folder build with the files to use